11.15.09

 OPEN DAY 2009!

-Posted in Adelaide, news, schools, science, seminar, social, study, vet, veterinary, youth at 7:33 am by cminge
+Posted in Adelaide, news, schools, science, seminar, social, study, Uncategorized, vet, veterinary, youth at 7:33 am by cminge

 openday09The University of Adelaide Open Day is this Sunday the 16th of August!